ambientWave/Odoo-Frontend-Backend-Customization/README.md

 > |    11| modifyActionButtonMenuItemsUsingJS       |

 # Fetching and using the currency exchange rates by sending HTTP request with GET method to external API
 This demonstartes customizations in the POS module.
-The added button which is named "Currency Exchange Rates" opens up a new dialog that one can select the currency and see the up-to-date exchange rate.
+The added button which is named "Currency Exchange Rates" opens up a new dialog where one can select the currency and see the up-to-date exchange rate.

 ## Screenshots